Droopy Eyelid – Ptosis Surgical Repair

 - Changes in the muscles that lift the eyelids

 What is Ptosis (Droopy Eyelid)?

-Droopy upper eyelids give rise to ptosis (pronounced ‘toesis’).
+Droopy upper eyelids give rise to ptosis.
 In some cases, droopy upper eyelids cause visual field obstruction, making it difficult to see or enjoy things such as driving or reading.
-Some studies show that the sleepy-eyed appearance of ptosis makes people assume the sufferer is not bright.
+It can cause a sleepy-eyed appearance, and a number of studies show that some people assume a ptosis sufferer is not bright.

 A drooping lower eyelid can either sag outwards (ectropion) or inwards (entropion).
 In either case, patients are extremely uncomfortable, with burning and dryness of the eyes, as well as a foreign body sensation.
 It is possible for problems with the eye to arise as a result of the malpositions of the eyelid.
 Tear ducts can be blocked by a longstanding drooping eyelid (and this can be corrected at the time of the eyelid surgery, if necessary).

 In general, repair of these conditions is helpful and often curative.

 How to Fix Droopy Eyelids or Ptosis.

 Droopy upper eyelid repair (ptosis surgery) is usually accomplished on an outpatient basis in an ambulatory surgery center or in our Philadelphia office suite.
 You are awake for a portion of the procedure so the eyelid can be set in the perfect position.
 It is not uncommon to need a follow-up procedure shortly after the repair to adjust eyelid height to a satisfactory level.

 Postoperatively, there is minimal pain.
 Bruising is common and lasts for one to two weeks.
 Contact lenses cannot be worn for two weeks after surgery, but you can go back to work much sooner—usually within five days.